secondRZ/swe-interview/topics/unity-and-game-dev.md

   * Each frame in a game render as they are needed.
 You want to aim for a render speed of 60fps or higher.
 Window -&gt; Lighting -&gt; Settings.
 Uncheck "Realtime Global Illumination" and "Baked Global Illumination".
 Also uncheck "Auto Generate" at the bottom.
 Then close the window. \(Look up what these do later on.\)
   * Edit -&gt; Project Settings -&gt; Player.
 In the "Other Settings" section of the window, change the "Color Space" to "Linear".
   * Edit -&gt; Project Settings -&gt; Quality.
 Delete all except "Fastest" and "Fantastic".
 Rename "Fastest" to "Low Quality".
 Change the texture quality to "Quarter Res".
 Rename "Fantastic" to "High Quality".
+  * Drag objects/prefabs from the project window to the hierarchy window to place them in the scene.
+Press F to center around the object.
+  * Place the camera in the scene by clicking on the "Game" tab at the top.
+Then click on the "Main Camera" in the Hierarchy window.
+Type the [position you want](https://teamtreehouse.com/library/position-the-camera) the starting point camera to be in in the Inspector window's "Transform" section.
+Next change the clipping planes to be what your game needs.
+Then you write the code for the camera to follow the player.
 * **Tips**
   * After adding any assets with their own lighting, go to Window -&gt; Lighting -&gt; Settings and click "Generate Lighting".
+  * Hotkeys: Alt click+drag.
+F, Q, W, E, R, Z, and X.

 ## Process